SynteLang/SynteLang/README.md

 Open another terminal and run listing.go to view currently running code, this will also show mute status in italics.
 You may wish to arrange these using a tiling window manager, terminal multiplexer, or equivalent.

 You will be prompted to write your first syntə listing, a program that will make sounds.
 The listing is input one line at a time.
 You must write the name of an operator or function, usually followed by a space and a number or signal name.
-The number must conform to Go's float format or it will be assumed to be a name.
-The first character of a name cannot be a number, plus, minus or dot, to avoid confusion.
+The first character of a name cannot be either a number, plus, minus or dot, to avoid confusion.
 Some names have special meaning, such as ones beginning with the `@` or `^` characters.

 Press enter to complete each line.